 How did the Islamic Revolution happen at all?
 The answer is simple: the Character assassination of a man in an autocratic country who catapulted Iran within a few decades from the Middle Ages into the 20th century by the entire world and its media, collectively as a ‘brutal dictator’.
 It was the lies, they spread in an unprecedented media campaign which was spread and spread until the last man in the world was convinced that the Šâh of Iran was a brutal dictator.
-All of them had united against the Šâh, the oil cartels, the left wings around the world, the so-called reformers, the former ruling elite of the Turkic Qajars, and the Shia clergy that is nowadays destroying the new Iranian state which was built from the scratch by the Pahlavi Kings.
+All of them had united against the Šâh, the oil cartels, the left wings around the world, the so-called reformers, the former ruling elite of the Turkic Qajars, and the Shia clergy that is currently destroying the Iranian state which was built from the scratch by the Pahlavi Kings.

 Khomeini promised the people free houses, an Islamic welfare state, etc. – he did not fulfil any of these promises.
 Even today, 40 years after the overthrow of the Šâh, the Pahlavi Dynasty is still being condemned as dictators and puppets of the West, which must directly lead a layman to the idea that Iran was allegedly a ‘total free’ country before the Pahlavi Dynasty, and that order and prosperity allegedly existed in Iran too.
 But the truth is that before the Pahlavis Iran was plagued by the inability, dictatorship, anti-Iranism, backstabbing and treachery of the Turkic Qajars, with their capitulation and concession rights policy, which had damaged Iran so much that the British did not even bother to make Iran their colony.
 Anyone who wants to rule Iran, not only has to be Muslim, but he must be anti-Iranian at the same time too, history has repeatedly proved this throughout the time: Ya’qub Leys, Nâder Šâh, Karim Xân Zand and the Pahlavi Kings are only a few examples.
 The land reform, the strengthening of women’s rights and the fight of the Shah against the international oil cartels for a reasonable price of crude oil had finally sealed the end of the Pahlavi dynasty.